eduardvintila/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ![arch selection menu](/docs/sessions/01-baby-steps/images/unikraft_components.png)

-Unikraft is the core component, consisting of core / internal libraries, the build system, and platform and architecture code.
+Unikraft is the core component, consisting of core / internal libraries (each providing a part of the functionality commonly found in an operating system), the build system, and platform and architecture code.
 It is the basis of any unikernel image.
 It is located in the [main Unikraft repository](https://github.com/unikraft/unikraft).